WilsonSue/2800-202310-DTC15/README.md

 ## Project Description

-Our Team, NeedJobPls, is developing Techommend, to provide personalized job recommendations for CS students based on their skills and MBTI personality.
+Our Team of 3, Wilson, Elijah, and Joanne make up NeedJobPls, who is developing Techommend, to provide personalized job recommendations for CS students based on their skills and MBTI personality.
+We're passionate students who want to help other students find their dream jobs.
+We're also passionate about cats, so we've added an easter egg for you to find. :smile_cat:

 ---